Trapani: Gastronomy

+Other products closely associated with Trapani include the mufuletta, a soft round bread scented with fennel or aniseed and traditionally eaten in the city on 11 November (Saint Martin's Day); lattume di tonno, the cooked and often preserved milt of bluefin tuna from the historic local tonnare; and cassatelle trapanesi, small deep-fried pastry crescents filled with sweetened sheep's milk ricotta and chocolate, a characteristic dessert of the Trapani area.

+Each summer the city hosts the annual Stragusto street-food festival.
+Set in the historic centre, the festival brings together Mediterranean food traditions, local wines and live music, turning the city into a vibrant culinary open-air theatre.

 Sport

 From September 28 to October 9, 2005, Trapani was the location of Acts 8 and 9 of the Louis Vuitton Cup.
 This sailing race featured, among other entrants, all the boats that took part in the 2007 America's Cup.

 The town is also the base for the local football team Trapani Calcio.
 Founded in 1905, they are nicknamed the Granata (the Maroons) after their kit colour.
 In 2010, Trapani Calcio was admitted into the 2010–11 Lega Pro Seconda Divisione (formerly Serie C2), ending the club's 13-year absence from the professional ranks.
 Subsequently, it made debut in Serie B in the 2013–14 season.
 It currently plays in Serie B with the coach Fabrizio Castori.